akbhowmi/arepo_zoom_setups/README.md

 This code selects your desired halo from a uniform volume run, and traces the particles of the halo to the initial conditions.
 It then constructs a minimum rectangular volume that contains all the particles.
 The script also generates the following output images to perform visual sanity checks.
 A projected image of the selected halo can be seen on 'halo_image.png'.
 The positions of the particles at the initial time (z=127 by default) can be seen on 'halo_particles_close_to_initial_condition.png'.
 The initial distributions of particles along x y z and the resulting choice of zoom volume can be seen on 'distribution_of_particles_and_volume_selection.png'

  Step 3:  Execute the python file 'create_config_files_for_MUSIC.py'.
-This generates the entire configuration for MUSIC in the location given by:        path_to_generated_files + FOLDERNAME  + '/MUSIC'
+This generates the entire configuration for MUSIC in the location given by:        path_to_generated_files + FOLDERNAME  + '/MUSIC'.
+Before doing this, make sure to have your copy of MUSIC in './setup_prototypes/' folder.

 where the variables 'path_to_generated_files' and 'FOLDERNAME' are to be set by the user on 'zoom_parameters.txt'

 Step 4: Go to the generated 'MUSIC' folder and execute the code using the command './MUSIC MUSIC_CONFIG.txt'.
 This generates the output initial condition file 'IC.hdf5'

 Step5:   Execute the python file 'create_config_files_for_AREPO.py'.
-This generates the entire configuration for AREPO in the location given by:        path_to_generated_files + FOLDERNAME  + '/AREPO'
+This generates the entire configuration for AREPO in the location given by:        path_to_generated_files + FOLDERNAME  + '/AREPO'.
+Before doing this, make sure to have your copy of AREPO in './setup_prototypes/' folder.

 Step6:  Go to the generated 'AREPO/arepo' folder and compile arepo using the command 'make'.